ParadiseToken/solhydra/README.md

                   will be named solhydra_report.html

 OPTIONAL ARGUMENTS
-  --dep-dir      path of directory with dependencies (node_modules),
+  --npm-dir       path of the directory with the NPM dependencies
-                 only used with --contract-dir
-  tool           you can optionally specify a subset of tools to run, if you don't
-                 specify any tools, all tools will be executed
+                  only used with --contract-dir --ethpm-dir     path of the directory with the EthPM dependencies only used with --contract-dir tool             you can optionally specify a subset of tools to run, if you don't specify any tools, all tools will be executed

 NOTES
   solidity-coverage only works on truffle projects, so only when using --truffle, it will be skipped automatically for non-truffle runs

 EXAMPLES
-  solhydra --contract-dir=./contracts --dep-dir=./node_modules --dest-dir=./out
+  solhydra --contract-dir=./contracts --npm-dir=./node_modules --dest-dir=./out
-  solhydra --contract-dir=./contracts --dep-dir=./node_modules --dest-dir=./out mythril oyente
+  solhydra --contract-dir=./contracts --ethpm-dir=./installed_contracts --dest-dir=./out mythril oyente
   solhydra --truffle=./mytruffleproject --dest-dir=./out
   solhydra --truffle=./mytruffleproject --dest-dir=./out solidity-coverage solium
+  solhydra --git=git@github.com:dapperlabs/cryptokitties-bounty.git --dest-dir=./out surya mythril
 ```

 To display help (the above shown excerpt) type: `solhydra`.